Ontario

 Sub-contracting to unlicensed sub-trades.

-No project-level record of licences used, which breaks down on audit.
+No project-level record of which partner's licence covered the work, which breaks down on audit.

 References